Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 - Voice content played from the S10 at the time of Wi-Fi connection failure
 - The brand and model of your router (screenshots of the Wireless and Wan setup would also be helpful)

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---